Berkeley Hope Scholars

 Student Support Services

 Student Support Services (SSS) is a federally funded TRIO program designed to support low-income and first-generation college students.
 Students benefit from an assigned academic advisor and a community of fellow SSS scholars.
-Each year, the Student Support Services (SSS) Program empowers more than 320 low-income and first-generation students to achieve academic excellence.
+Scholars receive academic assessment and advising; guidance as they establish their individual study plans, aid in selecting their courses and creating academic achievement plans; tutoring and mentoring; and regular one-on-one check-ins.
+Students also have access to personal counseling, financial literacy courses, graduate school preparation, and career services.

 Transfer Student Center

-The Transfer Student Center provides services to current Cal transfer students from other colleges and universities with navigating the academic and cultural landscape of one of the top research universities in the world.
-Our programs and services focus on supporting a successful transition, fostering connections and a strong sense of community among transfers, and empowering students as they explore and pursue their academic and career goals.
-The center plays a key role in campus outreach and recruitment through yield events and active participation in programs involving California Community Colleges.
+The Transfer Student Center provides services to assist students who transfer to Berkeley from other colleges and universities with navigating the academic and cultural landscape of this research university.
+Our programs and services focus on supporting a successful transition, helping transfers build connections and a strong sense of community, and assisting students as they explore and pursue their academic and career goals.
+Key programs and services include academic counseling, transition courses, student success workshops, mentoring programs, leadership opportunities, community building events, and a welcoming community space.

 Transfer Transition Program